prabhic/llmtuts/CONTRIBUTING.md

    - `tutorials/getting-started/` - Introductory tutorials for beginners
    - `tutorials/concepts/` - Deeper explanations of architectural concepts and protocols
    - `tutorials/best-practices/` - Guidelines and recommendations
-   - `tutorials/html-examples/` - Interactive HTML visualizations and explanations
+   - `tutorials/web-explainers/` - Interactive web-based visualizations and explanations

 2. Format your tutorial:
    - For markdown tutorials: